stellastrareviews/ky4meru.github.io/docs/network/chisel.md

 # Create a proxyfied ssh tunnel through the chisel client to your target.
 ssh -o ProxyCommand="ncat --proxy-type socks5 --proxy 127.0.0.1:$socks_port %h %p" $username@$target
 ```

+{: .important }
+> If you want to perform port scanning through port tunneling, you should consider using [Naabu](/network/scanning/#Naabu).